virtualagc/virtualagc/Tools/ProoferComments/README.md

 point and had been subject, presumably, to scrutiny by many people.
-Because the code was pre-existing, I was free to concentrate on detailed correction of the comments in the code rather than the physical effort of transcription, and I found and corrected many such errors.  _After_ the transcription was complete, I checked it with ProoferComments.py and immediately found and corrected 34 more errors in that way.
-It so happens that the P40-47 log section has 34 pages, so what I had found (and corrected with the assistance of ProoferComments.py) one additional error per page, in spite of my best efforts to previously eliminate the errors by visual inspection.
+Because the code was pre-existing, I was free to concentrate on detailed correction of the comments in the code rather than the physical effort of transcription, and I found and corrected many such errors.  _After_ the transcription was complete, I checked it with ProoferComments.py and immediately found and corrected 38 more errors in that way.
+It so happens that the P40-47 log section has 34 pages, so what I had found (and corrected with the assistance of ProoferComments.py) more than 1 additional error per page, in spite of my best efforts to previously eliminate the errors by visual inspection.
 Admittedly, many of these errors were trivial, but some were quite important ... and a couple of fixes were even to restore typos made by the original AGC developers, which I had accidentally removed before.  :-)